day8/re-frame-async-flow-fx/README.md

   - `:first-dispatch` - optional - the event which initiates the async flow.
 This is often something like the event which will open a websocket or HTTP GET configuration from the server.
 	If omitted, it is up to you to organise the dispatch of any initial event(s).
-  - `:timeout` - optional vector of maps each {:ms n :dispatch event-v} where n is number of milliseconds for event-v to fire.
-It is up to your normal flow *:rules* to decide if to halt and tear down the flow.
+  - `:timeout` - optional vector of maps each `{:ms n :dispatch event-v}` where n is number of milliseconds to wait for event-v to fire. </br></br>

+    > It is up to the specified timeout handler(s) and your normal flow *:rules* to decide if to halt and tear down the flow.
 Further, the timeout event will fire regardless, and in turn could well be after the flow has completed.
+    If you are using db-path, your timeout handler can query the flow state there, alternatively, the event(s) will have a delay injected as the the last arg which your handler can deref.
+Possibly stating the obvious, but since this is a delay, your handler should deref and decide as soon as possible, after all "time is ticking" uggh.
+    If you handler does decide to halt the flow, it should do so by dispatching one of the existing halt rules.
+See `test-timeout` & `test-timeout-after-halt` in test/day8.re-frame.async-flow-fx-test
   - `:rules` - mandatory - a vector of maps.
 Each map is a `rule`.

 A `rule` is a map with the following fields: